A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

 \section{Assessment of Existing Event Prediction Methods}

 This section presents the analysis of $260$ papers from the literature compilation in \autoref{fig:methodology}.
-Each paper is analysed with respect to the 15 requirements contained in the assessment scheme introduced in \autoref{ssec:scheme}, resulting in an overview for each requirement depicted in \autoref{fig:sum}.
-The goal of the analysis is to understand the current status of event prediction methods from a systems perspective (cf. \autoref{sec:intro} and \autoref{sec:arch}) and to pinpoint open research challenges with their corresponding research directions (cf. \autoref{sec:challenges}). \janik{The results are presented overall in \autoref{ssec:aggregate} with details per type of requirement in \autoref{ssec:functional} - \autoref{ssec:constraints}.}
+Each paper is analyzed with respect to the 15 requirements contained in the assessment scheme introduced in \autoref{sec:arch}, resulting in an overview for each requirement depicted in \autoref{fig:sum}.
+The goal of the analysis is to understand the current status of EP methods from a systems perspective (cf. \autoref{sec:intro} and \autoref{sec:arch}) and to pinpoint open research challenges with their corresponding research directions (cf. \autoref{sec:challenges}).

-The assessment of the requirements uses an ordinal scale: $+$ means that the requirement is met (\janik{for the explainability requirement, this assessment corresponds to "white box" cf. \autoref{ssec:scheme}}), $\sim$ means that the requirement is partly met (for the explainability requirement, this assessment corresponds to both "white box" and "black box") and $-$ means that the requirement is not met (for the explainability requirement, this assessment corresponds to "black box").
+The assessment of the requirements uses an ordinal scale: $+$ means that the requirement is met, $\sim$ means that the requirement is partly met and $-$ means that the requirement is not met. \janikrev{In the following, we illustrate assessment criteria for one selected requirement of each of the $3$ requirement groups (functional, attributes, and constraints).
+The selection is made due to space limitations (for the remaining requirements, see Section C in the appendix) and aims at conveying the general idea of the assessment criteria. }